WobblyMusicStand/k8s-patch-script/README.md

 ## Lab Variable
 First, an environment variable must be added to the lab instruction manual.
-This is used to transfer the new join token from the master node to the worker nodes once the certs are updated.
+This is used to transfer the new join token from the master node to the worker nodes once the certificates are updated.

 | Name	| Value |	Token	|
 |---|---|---|